COSC3020/tsp-comparison-mjschrader307/README.md

 | 20 | 5.938734 |
 | 25 | 287.409284 |

 The resulting exponential approximation curve for this data is $T(n) \approx (1.57 \times 10^{-6}) \cdot e^{0.75n}$.
-Intersecting this curve with $y = 3600$ seconds gives an $n$ value of about 29.
+Intersecting this curve with $y = 3600$ seconds (1 hour) gives an $n$ value of about 29.
 I however, did some research and came to the conclusion that with my memory constraints, I can only realistically get up to $n = 26$, unless introducing some counteractive measures in the function implementation.

 After running the code for $n = 26$, I got a duration of 221.282872 seconds, which is less than what I got for $n = 25$, which is really strange.
 I'm not sure what happened there, but the approximation curve says it should take roughly 462 seconds.